Antidetect Browsers vs Real Phones for Instagram in 2026

 Common Mistakes (Both Approaches)

-Even with the right infrastructure, these mistakes will get your accounts flagged regardless of whether you choose browsers or real phones.
+These mistakes can add correlation, behavioral, and enforcement risk regardless of whether you choose browsers or real phones.

 Using the same proxy for multiple accounts